MarceloSancinetti/epa-gop-pykaldi/README.md

 ## Introduction

-This toolkit is meant to facilitate experimentation with Epa-DB by allowing users to run a state-of-the-art baseline system on it.
+This toolkit is meant to facilitate experimentation with Epa-DB.
-Epa-DB, is a database of non-native English speech by argentinian speakers of Spanish.
+Epa-DB is a database of non-native English speech by argentinian speakers of Spanish.
 It is intended for research on mispronunciation detection and development of pronunciation assessment systems.
 The database includes recordings from 30 non-native speakers of English, 15 male and 15 female, whose first language (L1) is Spanish from Argentina (mainly of the Rio de la Plata dialect).
 Each speaker recorded 64 short English phrases phonetically balanced and specifically designed to globally contain all the sounds difficult to pronounce for the target population.